a20351766/udo.1.4.0/docs/source/couchdb_tutorial.rst

 deployment by being placed alongside it in the appropriate metadata folder.

-If your chaincode installation and instantiation uses the Hyperledger Fabric Node SDK, the JSON index files can be located in any folder as long as it conforms to this `directory structure <https://fabric-sdk-node.github.io/tutorial-metadata-chaincode.html>`__.
+If your chaincode installation and instantiation uses the Hyperledger UDO Node SDK, the JSON index files can be located in any folder as long as it conforms to this `directory structure <https://udo-sdk-node.github.io/tutorial-metadata-chaincode.html>`__.
-During the chaincode installation using the client.installChaincode() API, include the attribute (``metadataPath``) in the `installation request <https://fabric-sdk-node.github.io/global.html#ChaincodeInstallRequest>`__.
+During the chaincode installation using the client.installChaincode() API, include the attribute (``metadataPath``) in the `installation request <https://udo-sdk-node.github.io/global.html#ChaincodeInstallRequest>`__.
 The value of the metadataPath is a string representing the absolute path to the directory structure containing the JSON index file(s).